DuCalixte/sc_conference_central/README.md

 * addSpeaker                                -- *Adding a speaker to Conference Central App*
 * createSession                             -- *Creates new session in a conference.*
 * deleteSessionFromWishlist                 -- *Deletes the session from the user's list of sessions expected to attend.*
-* getAllSessionsInWishlist	                -- *Queries for all the sessions in a conference that the user is interested in.*
+* getAllSessionsInWishlist	                -- *Queries for all the sessions accross all conferences that the user is interested in.*
 * getAllSpeakers	                        -- *Returns all speakers across all conferences and sessions.*
 * getConferenceSessions	                    -- *Returns all sessions in a given conference.*
 * getConferenceSessionsByDate	            -- *Returns all sessions in a given conference, provided a date.